Bernard-A/IoTRoam-Tutorial/Gateway-Setup.md

 ## Footnotes
-[1] Message Queuing Telemetry Transport protocol (MQTT) protocol, is a message transmission protocol based on the lightweight, publish-subscribe network model.
+<a name="myfootnote1">1</a>: Message Queuing Telemetry Transport protocol (MQTT) protocol, is a message transmission protocol based on the lightweight, publish-subscribe network model.
 MQTT protocol is perfectly applied into the IoT solutions with very “Low-bandwidth and unreliable links”.
 The RGW is MQTT enabled that support MQTT forwarding which runs over the TCP/IP and provides ordered, lossless, and bi-directional connections.

 [Quick Start Guide]: https://www.multitech.com/documents/publications/quick-start-guides/82101452L-Conduit-Quick-Start.pdf